mason-birgenheier/341-Work/Week 9/readme.md

 3) The fonts were a pain for me, but I truly feel as if I am getting more comfortable.

-4) I'm mostly still frustrated about my website not showing up in my repo.
+4) I'm mostly still frustrated about my website not showing up...
+I followed week 3 'how to go live' and still not working...